choi8616/cse15l-lab-reports/lab-report-2/lab-report-2-week-4.md

 ## Failure-Inducing Input File Link
 - [Click](https://github.com/choi8616/markdown-parse/commit/d8d99b9d784319afff7d321e0fa8bb8331f6cb6d#)
 - Third bug we encountered was error occuring when there is no command-line argument.
-In other words, there was no `md` file to read.
+In other words, there was no `.md` file to read.
 Thus, there is no link to the test file.
 Instead, I included the link to the code before fixing lines.

 ## Failure-Inducing Input Symptom